FoundationCryptoLabs/LiquiNFT/README.md

 To unlock (redeem) the NFT collateral, all fungible token shares must first be burnt - by calling the redeem transition in the relevant smart contracts.

+See LiquiNFT-FungibleToken.scilla and LiquiNFT-Fungible-Factory.scilla for our codebase, under the Reference Folder.
+Our contracts have been deployed on the Zilliqa developer testnet.

+# How does it work?

+Given that a fungible token is flexible such that it can be exchanged for another of its kind without losing value, a smart contract can be deployed to generate ZRC2 tokens linked to an indivisible ZRC1 NFT.
+This way, anyone who holds any of the ZRC2 tokens generated can own a percentage of the rare and valuable NFT.
+This is how fractional ownership of an NFT can be created, and the smart contract can secure the data that differentiates the fractional NFT from other NFTs.
+This idea can also be applied on any blockchain network that supports smart contracts and NFTs such that the NFT is locked in a smart contract on the blockchain and ownership of the NFT is represented by multiple fungible tokens whose supply is governed by the smart contract.”
+So, in simple terms, the non-fungible ZRC1 tokens are broken up into fungible ZRC2 tokens, which allow any buyers to own a portion.
+This is both a benefit to buyers and curators.

+# Why Fractional Ownership?

+So this allows lots of people to have part ownership thus being part of the club and making some sweet profits from a future sale, all without having to spend millions.
+A buyer chooses how much they want to put up and in return they are given a percentage of shares which represents ownership.
+This is the big difference between the digital and physical world.
+You could never break up the Mona Lisa and divide ownership without having an incomplete piece of work.
+However, we can do this with a CryptoPunk and many more.

 More documentation coming soon.

+# ZRC Codebase

 The Zilliqa Reference Contracts (ZRCs) are the contract standards for the Zilliqa platform.